ZuraffPL/Agenci_Cogwheel/README.md

 # Agenci Cogwheel - Foundry VTT System

-A Foundry Virtual Tabletop system for **Cogwheel Syndicate** - a tabletop RPG about secret agents fighting threats in the industrial revolution era.
+A Foundry Virtual Tabletop system for **Agenci Cogwheel** - a tabletop RPG about secret agents fighting threats in the industrial revolution era.

 ## Description